A significant number of skin specialists believe it might be an autoimmune disease.

 The following is known about lichen planus:

-- Non-hereditary - it does not appear to be a hereditary condition - you cannot pass it on to your children.
+- It does not appear to be a hereditary condition.

-- Non-cancerous - it is not a form of cancer.
+- It is not a form of cancer.

-- Not linked to nutrition - however, spicy foods, citrus juices, and tomato products may aggravate symptoms if there are open sores in the mouth.
+- It is not linked to nutrition.
+However, spicy foods, citrus juices, and tomato products may aggravate symptoms if there are open sores in the mouth.

 Some causes of lichen planus are thought to involve the following:

-- beta-blockers - common drugs used to treat cardiovascular problems
+- beta-blockers, which are common drugs used to treat cardiovascular problems

 - anti-inflammatory medications

 - gold injections for the treatment of arthritis